PaulusBoskabouter/BasicPhylo/README.md

 1. Please make sure the latest version of NextFlow is installed on your device.
 2. Download the main branch.
-3. In your terminal, move to the folder and enter; nextflow singlesample.nf -C conda.config
+3. In your terminal, move to the installed folder and enter; nextflow singlesample.nf -C conda.config